rltheory-workshop/rltheory-workshop.github.io/README.md

 ## Organisational details

 The workshop will take place at or nearby the Computing Science Centre of the University of Alberta; this is the same location as COLT.
-Regarding accomodation, two reasonable choices are:
+Regarding accommodation, two reasonable choices are:
 - Guest rooms at the university (Lister dorms), [website](https://www.ualberta.ca/conference-services/accommodation/guest-rooms.html)
 - Campus tower hotel, [website](https://www.campustower.com/)